-In the formulas N(u) is the neighborhood of a node u, I(v, v') = 1 if there is an edge between v and v' and 0 else; $\overline{I} = 1 - I$, p is the probability that an edge in the graph connects two communities and q is the probability that two non-linked nodes are in different communities.

-The rawComm score can be interpreted as a measure of how much a node connects different communities (for details, cf., [12]).
-To estimate the probabilities p and q we used the community clustering given by the four special interest groups.
+In the formulas N(u) is the neighborhood of a node u; I(v,v') = 1 if there is an edge between v and v' and 0 else; $\overline{I} = 1 - I$, p is the probability that an edge in the graph connects two communities and q is the probability that two non-linked nodes are in different communities.
+The rawComm score can be interpreted as a measure of how much a node connects different communities (for details, cf., [28]).
+To estimate the probabilities p and q, we applied the method suggested in [28] using the contact graph and the special interest groups as grounding.
+The measure utilizes the (dynamically constructed) contact graphs since we focus on the time-dependent analysis of communities and roles, and the implied communication and interaction structure.